AviannaBui/College-Earning-vs-Expense-and-Control-Type/College-Earning-vs-Instructional-Expense-and-Control-Type.md

     ## 2 Associate degrees               621           61172
     ## 3 Bachelor's degrees              257          161644

+Overall, we can see from the graph that instructional expenses have a weakly to moderately positive association with colleges’ median earnings after graduation: institutions with higher instructional expenditures per full-time student are estimated to have a higher median income among graduates.
+Specifically, among institutions with 3 different primary degree types, the greatest correlation between instructional expenses per student and median earnings occurs in predominantly bachelor’s degree colleges with a 0.45 correlation coefficient, indicating a moderately, positive relationship.
+The correlation coefficients for institutions with primarily associate and certificate degrees are respectively 0.29 and 0.26, suggesting a weak to moderate positive correlation.

+Colleges that predominantly offer bachelor’s degrees appear to have higher median earnings 6 years after college enrollment.
+From the data points in the visualization, we can approximate that the majority of median earnings for predominantly bachelor’s degree institutions ranges from \$30,000 to \$75,000, compared to institutions with primarily associate degrees (with most median earnings ranging from \$20,000 to
+\$50,000) and certificate degrees (\$20,000 to \$30,000).
+It should be further noted that there are 3 predominantly bachelor’s degree institutions whose median earnings 6 years after entry are substantially higher than those of other institutions at around \$100,000 to
+\$125,000.

+Furthermore, while the colleges in the data set - regardless of degree type - have relatively similar instructional expenditures, institutions with predominantly bachelor’s degrees do have greater variability in their instructional expenses per student compared to colleges with primarily associate or certificate programs.
+In particular, the instructional costs per student range from \$307 to \$30,243 in predominantly certificate degree colleges and from \$621 to \$61,772 in predominately associate degree institutions.
+Meanwhile, the instructional expenditures per full-time student for institutions that mostly award bachelor’s degrees range from \$257 to \$161,644, a much larger range compared to the other two college types.
+Nevertheless, for predominately bachelor’s degree institutions, high instructional costs per student are not necessarily associated with improved colleges’ median earnings.
+As seen from the plot, the three institutions with the highest median income after graduation have instructional expenses per student that are not very far from the mean, and many schools with very high instructional costs are in the same range of median income (around
+\$50,000 to \$75,000) as colleges with lower instructional expenditures per student.

 ## Fitted Model

+I fit a multiple linear regression model to examine instructional costs affect salary after graduation.
+As a result, two variables, instructional expenses per full-time equivalent student and median earnings 6 years after entry, are included in the model.
+Average family income is also included as a precision variable: a person’s from a high-income family might gain better chances to work in a high-income job due to the cumulative effects of living in a wealthy, low-crime neighborhood, better family connections, overall better education from elementary school to college, etc. Meanwhile, a person’s family income does not affect the instructional expenditures of a college, so it functions as a precision variable.
+In addition, I center the instructional costs per student and the family income variable to make the intercept of the model more sensible to interpret because it does not make sense for a college to have no instructional expenses or for a family to have no income.

+The undergraduate degree the institution mainly awards is added to the model as a confounding variable.
+I use this variable as a confounder rather than an effect modifier because I believe the relationship between instructional expenses and median earnings after graduation does not differ depending on the type of degree a college predominantly awards.
+Nevertheless, the type of degree awarded affects median income, since the type of degree limits the types and levels of jobs a person is qualified for.
+Moreover, the type of degree awarded impacts instructional costs due to the length of time needed to finish different degrees, required facilities (e.g. research labs), etc. Considering that instructional expenditures do not affect the type of degree a college mainly awards, it is reasonable for a college’s predominantly degree type to act as a confounding variable.
+In the model, colleges that mainly award certificate degrees serve as the baseline metrics, whereas associate degree programs and bachelor’s degree institutions are displayed.

 ``` r
 mod1 <- lm(MD_EARN_WNE_P6 ~ centeredexp + PREDDEG.Cat + centeredfaminc, data = scorecard) # fit a multiple linear regression model